 Vinho Verde

 A luxury villa among the granite-terraced vineyards of Celorico de Basto — the green heart of Portuguese wine country.
-Six Vinho Verde quintas within twenty minutes, harvest experiences Sept-Oct, sommelier-led tastings on the terrace.
+Six Vinho Verde quintas within twenty minutes, harvest experiences Sept-Oct, private driver available for day-trip tours.

 The Vinho Verde region — the only DOC wine zone in the world named after the freshness of its wines, not a place — surrounds Casa do Sol.
 The villa sits on a granite hillside in Celorico de Basto, the Basto sub-region of the Vinho Verde DOC, where Alvarinho, Loureiro, Trajadura and Avesso grow on schist terraces that have been worked since the 16th century.
 The reds of Basto — particularly Vinhão — are some of the few seriously age-able Vinho Verdes and pair extraordinarily well with the smoked pork of the Minho.